Information for Parents

 There is no safe lead level in children.
 The Centers for Disease Control and Prevention (CDC) and American Academy of Pediatricians (AAP) have set a reference value of 5 micrograms per deciliter (mcg/dL) which means that 97.5% of all children in the U.S. ages 1-5 have blood lead test results below this level.
 If your child has an elevated blood lead level of 5 mcg/dL or above, this means your child has had more contact with lead than most child of his or her age.

-My child had a lead level done and below 5 mcg/dl.
+My child had a capillary blood lead done and it was below 3.5 mcg/dL.
 Do I need to have him or her tested again?
-Should we talk about ages?

-Yes.
-Your child should be retested again if: your child lives in a home built before 1978, there are renovations occurring in the home, they attend a new child care center built before 1978, someone in the home has a job or hobby that works with lead, or there is a place they spend time at that was built before 1978.
-If your child is on Medicaid, WIC or attends Head start, they will be tested again.
+If your child's blood lead level was 0 -3.4 mcg/dL, no confirmation test is needed until their 1st or 2nd birthday.
+If you are undergoing renovations in a home built before 1978, they attend a new child care center built before 1978, someone in the home has a job or hobby that works with lead, or there is a place they spend time at that was built before 1978, mention this to your medical provider.

 My doctor told me my child has an elevated blood lead level.
 Can I get medicine for this?